Ruth2014/bio2092/06_Human_genomics/README.md

 ![Gene census pages](media/hallmarks.png)

 Take a look at the VHL gene in the Cosmic3D viewer (https://cancer.sanger.ac.uk/cosmic3d/protein/VHL?pdb=6BVB).
 Look at the profile of cancer-associated somatic mutations found in this gene.
-BAsed on this profile, do you think it is a tumour-suppressor?
+Based on this profile, do you think it is a tumour-suppressor?
 Or an oncogene?

 ![VHL gene](media/VHL.png)